sindhujach23/stocks-manager/README.md

 # Stocks Manager Application

+## Description
-### This application allows for stock data to be uploaded, stored and processed
+This application allows for stock data to be uploaded, stored and processed.
+The application requires postgres database and kafka to be running.

+## Deployment
+The application is available at http://192.18.152.46 for testing.
+Please test with small loads of data.

-## Test Endpoints
+## Test Endpoints (local run)
 ### 1. Bulk upload
 curl --location --request POST 'http://localhost/stocks/uploadBulkStocks' \
 --header 'Content-Type: application/json' \